drublic/contentful-to-algolia/README.md

 The application syncs content between Contentful and Algolia.
 You can configure the service to run with Drafts (Preview API) from Contentful and put it in different indexes in Algolia.
-The previx of each index can be configured.
+The prefix of each index can be configured.

 ## Install the module